TruptiRadadiya/Emotion_Classifier/README.md

 ## Deployment

-The model is designed to be deployed as a platform where users can upload photos, and the model automatically classifies them into happy or sad categories.
+The model is deployed using Gradio where users can upload photos, and the model classifies them into happy or sad categories.

 ## Summary